 Division of Prevention and Wellness - Supports change that creates and sustains healthy environments where people live, work, and play, and works to eliminate health disparities so that all Massachusetts residents reach their full potential to live long and live well.

-Division of Professional Licensure (DPL) - Licenses and regulates more than 387,000 individuals and businesses to practice 50 trades and professions in Massachusetts.
+Division of Occupational Licensure (DOL) - Licenses and regulates more than 387,000 individuals and businesses to practice 50 trades and professions in Massachusetts.